beyarkay/masters-thesis/src/04_methodology.md

 # Data Collection and Cleaning \label{sec:04-data-collection-and-cleaning}

-To collect the dataset, \emph{Ergo} was worn while performing each of the gestures described in subsection \ref{sec:04-gestures-and-class-labels}.
+To collect the dataset, \emph{Ergo} was worn while performing each of the gestures described in section \ref{sec:04-gestures-and-class-labels}.
 The sensor measurements were recorded in real time and stored to disc along with a timestamp.
 The order in which gestures are performed is decided by the same program which stores the data.
 This order is indicated to the user through an